Lee-Git22/Basic_ruby_projects/README.md

   - Made sure user string input is checked with substrings case insensitively

 Stockpicker: A method that takes an array of stock prices for each day and returns a pair of days representing the best day to buy and sell for highest profits.
+  - Used two loops to iterate over every index pairing to find the highest profit pairing
+  - Realized I had to converted array elements to integers before subtracing here `current_profit = stocks[sell_index].to_i - stocks[buy_index].to_i`